-Only related to dangers specific to the nominated berth to ensure safe ship - berth compatibility.
-It does not provide commercial ship - shore compatibility: e.g. sizes of manifolds, back pressures etc. It also does not provide information that covers the safety of the approach.
+Only related to dangers specific to the nominated berth to ensure safe vessel - berth compatibility.
+It does not provide commercial vessel - shore compatibility: e.g. sizes of manifolds, back pressures etc. It also does not provide information that covers the safety of the approach.

-The information owner of the berth information might be the terminal or the port authority, depending who has constructed or operates the berth.
+The owner of the berth information might be the terminal or the port authority, depending who has constructed or operates the berth.
 The depth might be maintained and surveyed by the terminal via a contracted private party, or by the port authority.
 Especially in ports with a land lease construction the latter is the case.

-The berth operator has a different view on the maximum sizes alongside than the port authority: the berth operator is concerned whether the ship couldn't damage the berth construction.
-The port authority too, but on top of this the safe passage of other vessels to other berths further land inwards should not be hampered by the ship alongside, in line with safe port requirements.
+The berth operator has a different view on the maximum sizes alongside than the port authority: the berth operator is concerned whether the vessel is compatible with the berth and don't cause damage to the berth construction.
+The port authority has similar concerns, but on top of this the safe passage of other vessels to other berths through the port and further land inwards should not be hampered by the vessel alongside, in line with safe port requirements.

-Maximum sizes of loading equipment is not part of the safe berth information - as this is related to the commercial operation of the ship by the charterer, not to the safe operation by the owner.
+Maximum sizes of loading equipment is not part of the berth information - as this is related to the commercial operation of the vessel by the charterer, not to the safe operation by the owner.

-Safe berth information should include:
+Berth information should include:

-- Maximum sizes of the ship
+- Maximum sizes of the vessel.

-- Maximum conditions for the ship
+- Maximum conditions for the vessel

 - Availability of nautical services

-- Information when the ship is berthing
+- Information when the vessel is berthing

+- Mooring arrangement

-5.2 Maximum sizes of the ship
+5.2 Maximum sizes of the vessel

-Maximum sizes of the ship:
+Maximum sizes of the vessel:

 - Maximum length

 - Minimum parallel mid body alongside

 - Maximum beam

 - Maximum draught with or without over the tide operations

 - Maximum air draught

 - Maximum arrival displacement

-- · Maximum displacement alongside
+- Maximum displacement alongside

-5.3 Maximum conditions for the ship:
+5.3 Maximum conditions for the vessel

-Restrictions to a ship defined by their specific type, size, and other factors specific to a ship while alongside:
+Restrictions to a vessel defined by their specific type, size, and other factors specific to a vessel while alongside:

 - Horizontal tide restriction

 - Vertical tide restriction

 - Wind restriction

 - Visibility restriction

 - Ice restriction

 - Sea State restriction, i.e. swell

-- Extra measures necessary for the safe handling of the ship under the conditions specified
+- Extra measures necessary for the safe handling of the vessel under the conditions specified